-In the Flexi Pad control block, it is not possible to add the cross-point hold or GPI output attributes.
-When adding attributes, use the menu (see page 351).
+In the Flexi Pad control block, it is not possible to add cross-point hold attributes.
+When adding attributes, use the menu (see page 329).

-5 Still holding down the [SNAPSHOT] button from step4, press the save destination register button.
+5 Still holding down the [SNAPSHOT] button from step 4, press the save destination register button.